phantom0004/FuzzFindr-Web-Fuzzing-Tool/README.md

 FuzzFindr is open for contributions!
 Whether you're looking to fix bugs, enhance features, or improve documentation, your input is welcome. :)

 ### License:
-FuzzFindr is released under the MIT-License.
+FuzzFindr is released under the MIT-License, all rights reserved.